Sebasxs/dofus-data-decoder/README.md

-# Dofus data-formatter for Corinna
+# Dofus context generator for Corinna
-Takes Dofus game-files and exports readable files:
+Takes Dofus game files and converts them into readable files:
 - Markdown files are used for AI context injection.
 - JSON files are uploaded to a NoSql database and treated as menu components.

-*Required input data must be located in the **`src/input`** folder in JSON format.*
+*Input data must be located in the **`src/input`** folder in JSON format.*

 ## Hints
-Key places in Dofus world.
+Export coords of key places in Dofus.
 ```shell
 $ node ExportHints
 # Output: src/pages/hints/*.md